warpdotdev/docs/features/launch-configurations.md

 ## YAML Format

-All yaml files are stored in `~/.warp/launch_configurations/`.  _Note:_ The `cwd:` value in your yaml code must contain an absolute path or `""`, `~` or ` ` empty paths will result in the file not being visible on the list of options for Launch Configurations.
+All yaml files are stored in `~/.warp/launch_configurations/`.  _Note:_ The `cwd:` value in the yaml code must contain an absolute path or `""`.
+Note that `~` or ` ` empty paths will result in the file not being visible on the list of options for Launch Configurations.

 ### Windows